The teacher movements across the country are clearly being driven by a partisan agenda.

 When standardized tests are removed as the method of evaluation, other benefits and reforms will unfold from there.
 It will change pedagogy, required curriculum, professional development, school culture.

 Focus will return to the intangible things that everyone already knows are more important: Love of learning.
 Discovering one’s passions.
 Creating something meaningful.
-Getting lost in a good book.
+Getting lost in a good book, or going on an internet deep dive.
 Having a lively conversation.
 Proving a point.
 Solving a problem.
-Going on an internet deep dive.

 Maybe my vision is a pipe dream.
 Maybe standardized tests have some virtue I’m not seeing.
 Maybe they’re too politically entrenched.
 Even if we did get rid of them, they’re just one of many obstacles to shaping authentic learning communities.

-Either way, this type of conversation needs to happen, and it’s been lost in the manufactured populism of this education movement, which now feels like an old order clinging to the last vestiges of legitimacy.
+Either way, this type of conversation needs to happen, and it’s been lost in the manufactured populism of this education movement.

 As Bob Dylan (a college dropout) once wrote, the times they are a changin’.